 The second Morro Castle location was built in east Hialeah and opened in late 1966.
 It has since moved to its current location.
 Alberto split his time running both places until his brother Horacio Villalobos arrived from Cuba with his family in early 1967.

 The original location on NW 7th Street would prepare the uncooked Frita patties, churros, and flans for both restaurants.
 It operated as a commissary for both locations until 1984, when Alberto passed away.
 The Hialeah location is now run independently of the Little Havana location.

 Back to my order

 I’m also ordering food for my sister and father.

 I ordered a few fritas, a “grilled” cheeseburger, papitas fritas (aka french fries), some churros, and a couple of flans.

 Now, the frita was very very good, that’s two verys if you’re keeping count at home.
 The Morro Castle frita comes with raw onions, ketchup, and their homemade tiny potatoes (julienne cut).
-This frita probably has the most pronounced chorizo flavor of all the fritas in town.
+This frita probably has the most pronounced chorizo flavor of all the old school fritas in town.

-There’s one thing the grilled cheeseburger isn’t, and that’s grilled.
-It tasted OK and had that processed rubbery American cheese that your intestines will not be able to get rid of for a few weeks (I’m sickly in love with this type of Cheese for reasons I can’t explain.
+The grilled cheeseburger tasted OK and had that processed rubbery neon-colored American cheese.
+The type that your intestines will not be able to get rid of for a few weeks, yet I’m sickly in love with this type of cheese for reasons I can’t explain.

-So if you’re ever in Little Havana, stop by and try their Fritas, grab a Flan and if it’s cold, then plan to wait in line for Churros.
+So if you’re ever in Little Havana, stop by and try their fritas, grab a flan and if it’s cold, then plan to wait in line for churros.